Stochastic dissipative systems in Banach spaces driven by L\'evy noise: The stochastic convolution

-where $\beta_1,\ldots,\beta_k,\ldots$ are real standard independent Brownian motion and $\{e_k\}_{k\in\N}$ is a orthonormal basis of $U$.
+where $\beta_1,\ldots,\beta_k,\ldots$ are real standard independent Brownian motion and $\{e_k\}_{k\in\N}$ is a orthonormal basis of $H$.
 We consider the stochastic convolution process $\{W_A(t)\}_{t\geq 0}$ defined by

 The theory about $\{W_A(t)\}_{t\geq 0}$ is quite classical in literature, see for instance \cite[Chapters 4-5]{Dap-Zab2014} and \cite[Chapter 2]{Liu-Roc2015}.
-Below, we recall a result that provides a useful criterion for verifying the regularity assumptions on $\{W_A(t)\}_{t\geq 0}$, which will be essential in the subsequent sections.
+Below, we recall a result that provides a useful criterion for verifying the regularity properties on $\{W_A(t)\}_{t\geq 0}$, which will be important in the sequel.